For kids into oats

 Oats are a good thing!
 Check out the Foundations of SK Agriculture information sheet on oats and the RHET video "Awesome oats".
-There are also virtual classroom resources concerning different grains from Good in Every Grain (Grain Farmers of Ontario).
+There are also virtual classroom resources concerning different grains from Good in Every Grain (Grain Farmers of Ontario) and Alberta Heath Services.

 For kids who want to learn more about plant diversity, Axel Diederichsen explains the importance of Canada’s National Genebank in this video, where he interacts with kids from a number of elementary school classes.